 Dane Findley age 54 helps others achieve stellar wellness and a healthier physique.

-Dane has a master’s degree in Depth Counseling and has spent decades as a professional fitness and Pilates trainer.
-Today, Dane is a Healthy-Lifestyle Advocate who curates the popular Quality of Life Newsletter – a free weekly update for those who want to increase their daily joy.
+Dane has a master’s in Depth Counseling and has spent decades as a professional fitness and Pilates trainer.
+Today, Dane is a Healthy Lifestyle Advocate who curates the popular Quality of Life Newsletter – a free weekly update for those who want to UP their joy levels.

 6. Band Curls